STARS4ALL/tessdb-server/README.md

 This dimension holds the current list of TESS instruments.

 * The real key is an artificial key `tess_id` linked to the Fact table.
-* The `mac_address` could be the natural key if it weren't for the calibration constant history tracking.
+* The `mac_address` could be the natural key if it weren't for the zero point and filter history tracking.
 * The `name` attribute could be an alternative key for the same reason.
 TESS instruments send readings using this name.
 * A TESS instrument name can be changed as long as there is no other instrument with the same name.
 * The `location_id` is a reference to the current location assigned to the instrument.